TobyL98/RP1_m-z_speciesidentify/README.md

 ![flow_diagram_3](https://github.com/TobyL98/RP1_m-z_speciesidentify/assets/158182593/fe4de66b-4cf2-497b-b4f6-657ec5526320)

 ## Installation
-Currently still in development and not published as a package on PyPi
+Currently still in development and not published as a package on PyPi.
+Therefore, currently the repository has to be cloned before installing the package.

 **Clone this repository**
 ```